Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Faraday Cage

 A Faraday cage is a form of shielding installed around an entire room that prevents electromagnetic energy and radio frequencies from entering or leaving the room.
-It can be used for example for forensic to turn on a phone and ensure no remote command is sent to it to delete its content.
+It can be used for example for forensics to turn on a phone and ensure no remote command is sent to it to delete its content.

 ### TEMPEST